FullStaQD/architecture/docs/scenario-based-analysis/quantum-simulation.md

     - It outputs a Microwave Signal List directly to the quantum hardware, translating digital instructions into executable physical actions.

 2. Molecule Laser:
-    - The molecule Laser uses the microwave signal list to execute the quantum operations on the physical hardware.
+    - The molecule laser uses the microwave signal list to execute the quantum operations on the physical hardware.
     - When all operations are done, the molecule Laser sends a status flag to the energy sensor

 3. Energy Sensor: